 Play Store for Android

-Using a VPN is the obvious solution but it’s far from a perfect one, if you’re flicking between local sites and foreign sites once logged into a VPN you’ll find local sites impossibly slow to load.
-Having VPN on your mobile and PC at least gives access to google maps and other critical English language services.
-Here are two tried and tested VPN options VYPR VPN or ExpressVPN.
+Using a VPN is the obvious solution but it’s far from a perfect one if you’re flicking between local sites and foreign sites once logged into a VPN you’ll find local sites impossibly slow to load.
+Having VPN on your mobile and PC at least gives access to google maps, Facebook, Twitter and so many other English language sites.
+To be honest it’s staggering how many sites are blocked.

 I use Express at the moment on both mobile and laptop, usually works quite good, lots of server locations, and plays video OK, sometimes you may have to pause the video and let it load up before watching, downloading torrent files is OK too.
 The VYPR service from GoldenFrog works just as well and both services have simple and easy to use interfaces.